Site icon Xcelus

 Training and Marketing: Lessons Training and Development Can Learn from Marketing

 However, while marketing tends to take a more gradual, nuanced approach, training departments often deliver large amounts of information simultaneously.
-There is much that the training world can learn from the marketing world—particularly when it comes to how information is structured, delivered, and reinforced over time.
+There is much the training world can learn from the marketing world—particularly in how information is structured, delivered, and reinforced over time.
+Increasingly, training teams are exploring approaches such as scenario-based learning and continuous reinforcement, which mirror the way marketing messages are delivered repeatedly over time.

 The Marketing Approach: Small, Consistent, and Impactful